samp-incognito/samp-irc-plugin/README.md

 This plugin allows for the creation and management of IRC bots through the SA-MP server.
 There are many features, including:

+- SSL support and local IP address binding
+- Automatic reconnection attempts with configurable options
+- Bot grouping (built-in support for message distribution to prevent accidental flooding)
+- No limit on number of concurrent bot connections (support for multiple servers)
+- Efficient channel command system (slightly modified zcmd by Zeex)

 Compilation (Windows)
 ---------------------